Platypus-Tech/platypus-os-original-drafts/README.md

 ## This has a lot of GNU.
 When this is deployed, will it just be called "Platypus OS" or "GNU/Platypus OS"?
 GNU/Platypus OS to avoid all the junk around GNU/Linux.
 ## This branch is called bugs.
 Why is it called bugs?
-It has lots of intentional bugs and weaknesses
+It has lots of intentional bugs and weaknesses for testing against malware and so I can butcher my own code in another area.